whataboutyou-ai/eunomia/README.md

 </div>

 ## Get Started
-`eunomia` is a framework for building LLM-based applications that are compliant with data governance policies.
+`eunomia` is a framework that makes it easy to enforce data governance policies in LLM-based applications by working at the token level.

 ### Installation
 Install the `eunomia` package via pip: